Homework

 For retrieval practice teachers will guide students towards specific sections of the knowledge organisers (within the knowledge folder) to create flashcards (or conduct other retrieval practice).
 Teachers will ensure that students have an overview of the focus for each week’s retrieval task in their exercise books and the specific homework expectation will be recorded through ClassCharts.

-There are some subjects, such as maths, where there is a need to rehearse and repeat skills and therefore students may be set an appropriate skills practice (using Hegarty Maths for example) to complete for this subject area.
-Students should record homework details in their planners.
+There are some subjects, such as maths, where there is a need to rehearse and repeat skills and therefore students may be set an appropriate skills practice (using Sparks Maths for example) to complete for this subject area.
+All independent study, regardless of the nature of the task will be detailed on Class Charts.

-Access the Year 7 and Year 8 Knowledge Organisers by clicking on the relevant link bar below.
+Access the Year 7, 8 and 9 Knowledge Organisers by clicking on the relevant link bar below.
+Students can also access many support and learning materials for all of their subjects through the Learning Hub. https://framdurham.sharepoint.com/sites/ResourceHub

 Search: